Parabolic Normalizers in Finite Coxeter Groups as Subdirect Products: Introduction

 \section{Introduction}

 Let $V$ be a Euclidean vector space of finite dimension $n$.
 A finite Coxeter group $W$ on~$V$ is a finite subgroup of $\GL(V)$ generated by reflections, which we may assume to be a subgroup of the orthogonal group $\GO(V)$.
 The pointwise stabilizer $P$ in $W$ of a subset of $V$ is called a \emph{parabolic subgroup} of $W$.
 Suppose $P$ is a parabolic subgroup and that $X$ is the fixed point space of $P$ in $V$ with orthogonal complement $X^{\perp}$.
-Then there is an orthogonal decomposition
+Then there is an orthogonal decomposition $V \cong X \oplus X^{\perp}$, that is stabilized by both $P$ and its normalizer $N_W(P)$ in $W$.
+Thus $N_W(P)$ is isomorphic to a subgroup of the direct product $\GO(X) \times \GO(X^{\perp})$.